-3.0 HOW WE COMPLY WITH THE CIPFA/SOLACE FRAMEWORK
+2.0 HOW WE COMPLY WITH THE CIPFA / SOLACE FRAMEWORK

-- 3.1 The Council has approved and adopted: - a Code of Corporate Governance; - the requirements of the CIPFA/SoLACE Framework Delivering Good Governance in Local Government Framework 2016; and - a number of specific strategies and processes for strengthening corporate governance. - 3.2 Set out below is how the Council has complied with the seven principles set out in the CIPFA/SoLACE Framework during 2016/17.
-New or enhanced arrangements as part of the Council's continuous improvement in its governance have been highlighted in bold.
+- 2.1 The Council has approved and adopted: - a Code of Corporate Governance (note that this needs reviewing); - the requirements of the CIPFA/SoLACE Framework Delivering Good Governance in Local Government Framework 2016; and

+- a number of specific strategies and processes for strengthening corporate governance. - 2.2 Set out below is how the Council has complied with the seven principles set out in the CIPFA / SoLACE Framework during 2017/18.